-The State of Maine’s sales tax laws are generally in line with those of other states with a flat state sales tax applying to most purchased goods, a slightly higher sales tax on select goods such as prepared foods, and several exemptions.
+The State of Maine’s sales tax laws are generally in line with those of other states in the United States with a flat state sales tax applying to most purchased goods, a slightly higher sales tax on select goods such as prepared foods, and several exemptions.
 To determine the rate you must collect, and to what it applies, there are several factors to evaluate.

 The base sales tax rate applies to most tangible goods.
-There is a separate sales tax of 7% on many prepared food items, as well as several exemptions for things like medical devices, pharmaceutical drugs, and grocery staples.
+There is a separate sales tax of 8% on many prepared food items, as well as lodging and liquor.
+There are also several exemptions for things like medical devices, pharmaceutical drugs, and grocery staples.
 The State provides a comprehensive list of all items exempt from sales tax on their Revenue Services website.

 Before collecting sales tax for sales in or to residents of Maine, you need to determine if you have sales tax nexus in the state.
 Nexus applies to those who, under Maine regulations, are considered to have business operations in the state.
 If you are not based in Maine or if you sell products online, this is an important step.